READING: REMEMBER FORGETTING

 For their part, schools often encourage cramming.
 Besides perhaps for a “review” session at the start of the year, there’s little revisiting of material.
 Cumulative tests, which encourage more spaced learning, are often rare or limited to the end of the year.
 Many textbooks also fail to include dedicated review sessions, besides for a few questions at the close of a chapter.

 Yet studies suggest that adding even a small amount of spacing can improve outcomes.
 Spreading out learning by just a tiny amount can boost scores.
 Without question, my favorite example of this idea comes from Nate Kornell.
-While Kornell was landing his post-doc at the University of California, Los Angles, he noticed something curious about how the students approached their school work.
+While Kornell was landing his post-doc at the University of California, Los Angeles, he noticed something curious about how the students approached their school work.

 As Kornell wandered campus, he found that some of the undergrads would quiz themselves with small piles of flashcards, using a half-dozen cards or so to test their understanding of a specific idea or detail.
 With just a few cards in each pile, the students would flip through the small batches and then tuck all of the flashcards away, feeling like the material was well learned.